 By Diane Williams

 As she paints the piece, Dana Schutz admits that her painting of Emmett Till will be problematic.
-It is certainly igniting dialogue that both artists and viewers alike must think critically before taking a “side”.
-Perhaps it’s a question of misrepresentation by the artist or maybe the work is simply just unresolved.
+It is certainly igniting dialogue that both artists and viewers are divided on.
+One can argue that this painting is insensitive—- a misrepresentation by the artist or maybe the work is simply just unresolved.
 Before arriving at a conclusion, maybe it’s fair to look at some key factors.
-We know that the artist is a white woman who used ‘alterity’ as a primary point of subversion of dominant culture.
-If the artist weren’t known for depicting subjects in her paintings as humorous points of departure, would the painting receive protest if the artist had a different background?
+We know that the artist is a white woman who claims to use ‘alterity’ as a primary point of subversion of dominant culture.
+Schutz is well known for her work that depicts subjects in her paintings as humorous points of departure.
+Would the painting receive protest if the artist had a different background?
 Does our present political culture that promotes systematic racism stemming from the 45th President down to our local law enforcement contribute to this heightened critique of this piece?
-There are various reasons for this important debate but both sides should be considered before making statements, as they should be thought of with respect and contemplation if our intention is to recognize one another and coexist.
+There are various questions to point out in this important debate.
+Many factors should be considered before making statements, as they should be thought of with respect and contemplation if our intention is to recognize one another and coexist.
 Having a dialogue is definitely critical but it is more effective when both sides are heard.